LifeBogger presents the Full Story of a Managerial Football Genius best known by the Nickname ‘Cholo‘.

 She has also been romantically linked to PP politician Alejando Ballestero.
 Moreso, she is also Antonio de la Rua’s (Son of ex Argentine President) ex-girlfriend.

 Not so long after her relationship with Diego Simeone started, Carla became pregnant.
 News about Carla Pereyra’s pregnancy was first reported in April 2016.
 On September 30th 2016, Carla Pereyra gave birth to a baby girl named Francesca.

 “The greatest thing in life, love for our children!
 Welcome Francesca,” Simeone wrote on Instagram, alongside a picture of the baby’s hand clutching his.

 The former Argentina midfielder’s eldest son, Giovanni Simeone, plays for Genoa in Serie A as a striker.
 He is also a member of the Argentine U23 senior team.

-His two younger brothers, Giuliano and Gianluca holds both Argentine and Spanish nationality but represents Argentina internationally.
+His two younger brothers, Giuliano and Gianluca, hold both Argentine and Spanish nationality but represent Argentina internationally.

 Diego Simeone Biography Facts – About his Nickname:

 Simeone’s nickname, “Cholo,” was given to him by one of his primary school teachers named Oscar Nesi.

 Such aggressive style was similar to a former player Carmelo Simeone (not related) who formed the basis of Diego’s Cholo nickname.